 Vucense

-The Neuro-Tech Revolution: Privacy and Sovereignty in the BCI Era
+Introduction: The Neuro-Tech Revolution and Cognitive Sovereignty in 2026

 “In 2026, the final frontier of privacy isn’t your inbox or your home—it’s your mind.”